shubam3/CCI_TESTBED_DOCS_PUBLIC/source/software_architecture/oran/near-rt.rst

 -----------
 The E2 interface is a critical component of the O-RAN architecture, connecting the Near-RT RIC to E2 Nodes (CU/DU) in the RAN.
 It enables the Near-RT RIC to collect data from and control the RAN elements.

-The E2 interface supports several service models:
+The E2 interface supports two primary service models:

 1. **RAN Control (RC)**: Enables the Near-RT RIC to control RAN functions.
 2. **Key Performance Measurement (KPM)**: Enables the Near-RT RIC to collect performance metrics from RAN elements.
-3. **Cell Configuration (CC)**: Enables the Near-RT RIC to configure cell parameters.
-4. **Handover Control (HC)**: Enables the Near-RT RIC to control handover decisions.
-5. **Load Balancing (LB)**: Enables the Near-RT RIC to balance load across cells.

 xApps
 -----